aantipov/moiva/README.md

 - a library should have a reference to a GihHub repository with the source code for the library.
 - a library may have a reference to an Npm package.
 - multiple libraries can reference to the same GihHub repository (think of a monorepo with multiple npm packages as artifacts)
-- multiple libraries can NOT referents to the same NPM package.
+- multiple libraries can NOT reference to the same Npm package.
 Only one library per Npm package is allowed.
 - a library with a reference to an Npm package should have a boolean `isNpmCoreArtifact` flag denoting if the npm package is the main artifact of the GitHub repository, or it's just one of its by-products.
 - multiple libraries referencing to the same GitHub repository can not have the `isNpmCoreArtifact` flag set to `true` at same time.
 The idea is that a GitHub repository can have only one library as its main artifact, but multiple libraries as its "by-products".
 - a library referencing to a GitHub repository with an Npm package as its main artifact should have a reference to that package defined and `isNpmCoreArtifact` flag set to true.